 Until recently, the blame for high-cholesterol levels was always placed on cholesterol-containing foods, like eggs, cheese and red meat.
-But new research now suggests otherwise, and instead calls out refined carbohydrates, saturated fats, and—the worst offender—trans fats, as being the culprits.
-Thankfully, changing up the foods you eat and adding in regular exercise are effective strategies for lowering cholesterol levels.
-In this 1-day meal plan, healthy meals and snacks combine for a delicious day of eating to help lower cholesterol.
-The plan features high-fiber foods, whole grains and heart-healthy fats—all of which work to raise the "good" HDL cholesterol, and lower the not-so-great cholesterol.
-You'll find tasty foods like oatmeal, nuts, beans and plenty of fruits and veggies.
+Certain people who have a genetic variation affecting their ability to metabolize fat may still need to watch their dietary cholesterol intake (read more on that here) but for most people, new research now suggests that refined carbohydrates, saturated fats and trans fats are the real culprits.
+Thankfully, changing up the foods you eat and adding in regular exercise can be effective strategies for lowering cholesterol levels.
+In this healthy meal plan, you'll see what a day of a low-cholesterol diet looks like.
+Delicious high-fiber foods and healthy fats (which work to raise the "good" HDL cholesterol, and lower the not-so-great LDL cholesterol) combine for a delicious day of eating to help lower cholesterol and keep your heart healthy.
+You'll find tasty foods like oatmeal, nuts, salmon beans and plenty of fruits and veggies in this healthy meal plan.

 Related: 10 Foods That Lower Cholesterol

-It should be noted that for some people, cholesterol management may require more than just diet and exercise.
+It's important to note that for some people, cholesterol management may require more than just diet and exercise, which is totally normal.
 Genetics and age can impact heart health, and medication may be necessary to manage cholesterol levels.
 Be sure to speak with your health care provider about the best treatment plan for you.

 • 1/4 cup Crispy Curried Chickpeas